В момента ресурсът е наличен само на английски

 Cleanup & Maintenance:

-1. Always clean the iron tip after use.
+1. Wipe the iron tip clean after every use.

-2. Unplug and let it cool before storing.
+2. Unplug the iron and let it cool before putting it away.

-3. Keep solder sealed when not in use to avoid oxidation.
+3. Keep solder sealed when not in use to prevent oxidation.